top of page

 The 17th Imperial Army of Japan.
 This is General Count Terauc Hisaichi, commanding officer of the Southern Expeditionary Army Group.

 I lost several close friends in Iwo Jima and never had the chance to say a proper goodbye.
 It was horrible to see the caskets just keep on coming.
-On February 1945, Iwo Jima fell to the proud and heroic Marines lifted that flag on Mt.
-Cerabuchi in a picture worth a thousand words.
+In February 1945, Iwo Jima fell to the proud and heroic Marines who lifted that flag on Mt.
+Suribachi in a picture worth a thousand words.

 Lives seemed so expendable.
 They really did.